Beyond Ease-in and Ease-out curves

 Your sequence in Premiere Pro

-Check out this House-Animation Video… This animation is entirely created entirely in Adobe Premiere Pro!
+Check out the dynamic entrance of this house sketch, which was created entirely in Adobe Premiere Pro!
 It is interesting to see how this animation is built inside Premiere Pro, right?

 The sequence (or timeline) looks very clean: